 Based on input from organizations and creative businesses, long and short-term creative commercial space in BelRed is critical.
-Here are some priorities from focus groups and an affiliated questionnaire:

-- Commercial space located on the ground floor of a mixed-use project - Long-term leases (5+ years) - Short-term studio, performance, events, co-working, makerspace, and retail/commercial space - Affordability, parking/accessibility, technology, and flexibility (space design and access) were recurring new space attribute themes
+Here are some priorities from focus groups and an affiliated questionnaire: Multi-tenant facility for nonprofits and small businesses (including microbusiness and incubator uses) Commercial space located on the ground floor of a mixed-use project Long-term leases (5+ years) Short-term studio, performance, events, co-working, makerspace, and retail/commercial space Affordability, parking/accessibility, technology, and flexibility (space design and access) were recurring new space attribute themes Policies: Reduced fees for nonprofits & small businesses Greater promotion, networking, funding, and tech support Prioritizing minority and women-owned businesses See page 37-43 for more information. -- --

-Policies:

-- Reduced fees for nonprofits & small businesses - · Greater promotion, networking, funding, and tech support - Prioritizing minority and women-owned businesses See page 37-43 for more information.